TosbackCgusBridge-Bot/CGUs-versions/Outbrain/Privacy Policy.md

 *   Full Name\*
 *   Email Address\*
 *   Message\*Message
-*   Email This field is for validation purposes and should be left unchanged.
+*   Name This field is for validation purposes and should be left unchanged.